christopher-spencer/christopher-spencer/README.md

 2024 goals:
   [
     "Deep dive into Java Documentation",
-    "Learn React",
+    "Study React",
-    "Learn to use an MVC pattern and the ASP.NET Web API in .NET projects", "Utilize Docker",
+    "Study how to use an MVC pattern and the ASP.NET Web API in my .NET projects", "Study CI/CD",
+    "Utilize Docker",
     "Continue to familiarize w/ AWS && Azure && Cloud Computing", "Build Raspberry Pi project",